Getting a website developed is just the beginning of a long process.

-Remember you need to incorporate the exact key phrase “web design flintshire ” 2 to 3 times depending on how much content you have.
-Usually first sentence, somewhere in the middle and your last sentence as a guide.
+Remember you need to incorporate the exact key phrase “web design Flintshire ” 2 to 3 times depending on how much content you have.
+Usually the first sentence, somewhere in the middle and your last sentence as a guide.

 Don’t underestimate the local market as this is often the best place to start.
 People talk and before long you’ll be doing business outside your local area just by word of mouth.

-One or two images is normally sufficient.
-Just use your key phrase in the ALT text of your image as part of it’s description.
-Imagery must be of a very high quality, this can’t be emphasesed enough.
+One or two images are normally sufficient.
+Just use your key phrase in the ALT text of your image as part of its description.
+Imagery must be of very high quality, this can’t be emphasised enough.
 Quality over quantity always!
 Always add a small caption to your images too.

 Ideally how many words should I be using on my web page?

 I know this is difficult to achieve but ideally, you need to be looking at around 450 words per page according to Google and many SEO experts.
 I realise this isn’t always possible or desirable.

 Make sure your content is unique to your website and not copied as this will have a negative effect on your search engine rankings.
 It’s known as duplicate content and is easily recognised by search engines.

 Using some form of social media is highly recommended.

 Using Facebook as an example, try to write a Facebook post every week.
 Use an attractive image and your message must be interesting.